Project-Path-of-Exile-Wiki/poe-wiki-search/README.md

 ## Build

-To build your extension for publishing, simply run `pnpm run build`,then zip the contents of the `build/` folder.
+To build your extension for publishing, simply run `pnpm run build`.
+The packaged zip file will be output to `build/`.

 ## Testing